 While analytics are a strong and necessary aspect of business intelligence, addressing operational and managerial concerns through broad analytics strokes is not necessarily the most beneficial – or price-savvy – use of this tool.
 Technology innovates by the day, but good BI integrates what is needed by a given organization, establishing analytics capabilities based on a personalized understanding.
-The process of clarification is often referred to as business alignment, and can carry new understanding of your business needs through to other capabilities.
+The process of clarification is often referred to as business alignment and can carry a new understanding of your business needs through to other capabilities.

 Line of Sight Technique

 One way to clarify and streamline your BI strategy, including your use of analytics, is to utilize the “line of sight” technique, which helps reveal the context of data use and its purpose.
 This practice is based on the concept that, without context, data cannot be viewed or used properly, which can result in data analysis budgets going over.

 High-level alignment can be accomplished with the following steps:

 - Understand your business strategy: What does your bottom line look like if all expectations of analytics are delivered?

 - Take apart your strategy: Next, determine how data will be used to help you meet your strategic goals.
 Your strategy should meet your business needs, not merely various desires or dreams for your company (although those are vital to your vision and funnel through into business needs, depending on what stage you are in implementation).